 The student is required to write a 5-page policy Research Paper (excluding the title page).
 All references used must be cited.
 A bibliography and outline will be submitted prior to the final submission.

 Two quizzes will be required to complete the course.
-Each quiz will be 1 hour, open-book/open-notes with 25 true/false and multiple choice questions to extract the student’s knowledge about the content of the course.
+These quizzes will be 1 hour, open-book/open-notes with 25 true/false and multiple choice questions to extract the student’s knowledge about the content of the course.

-There will be 2 exams for this course—a Midterm and a Final.
-Both the Midterm and Final Exams will be in essay format, and the student will respond to a broad-based question about public administration.
+The student will complete 2 written essay exams, one a midterm, the other a final.
+Both the midterm and final will be in essay format, and the student will respond to a broad-based question about public administration.
 In essence, the student will be asked to demonstrate critical thinking about controversial issues in public administration and take a position on which course of action would be the best approach for public administrators.